Death of Shedrick Thompson: The official story

 (The Commonwealth Attorney said Thompson jumped off a pile of rocks he had made, so as to break his own neck.)
 As soon as the coroner's verdict was published, "rumors began to circulate stating that the negro had been lynched by the angry mob that had been scouring through Rattlesnake Mountain the week following the negro's alleged attack and alleged escape, armed with knives, picks, shotguns, ropes, and mowing blades.
 One rumor even stated the date the lynching occurred and gave the number in the lynching party as six men…" The coroner said he paid no attention to these rumors, which were "bare lies".

 A news story from nearby Martinsburg, West Virginia, where Thompson "at one time" resided, said that there was a bullet hole in his skull, and the body had been mutilated.
 Early reports said the body was burned before any law enforcement official arrived, and as said above, the first sheriff's deputy to arrive was threatened with a gun so he could not put the flames out.
 Yet the coroner said that a sheriff's deputy inspected the body before it was burned, and the stomach and abdomen were in "perfect condition so far as any signs of mutilation or beating was concerned".
 Furthermore, he said he had the skull in his possession...and after several examinations could find no sign of a bullet hole or any indication of rough treatment."

 "The authorities' presumption that the man took his own life is not generally believed."
-Stories that Thompson had been hung by a posse "gained so much credence" that a grand jury was impaneled; it also held that Thompson had committed suicide.
+Stories that Thompson had been hanged by a posse "gained so much credence" that a grand jury was impaneled; it also held that Thompson had committed suicide.
 "This verdict, however, failed to quiet and 'hush up' the case; ...several [local citizens] admitted after finding the body, that they had taken part in Thompson's lynching two months before."

 As it was put by the Chicago Defender, an African-American newspaper, "'Suicide' Is Now Synonymous to 'Lynching' in Virginia".